-Trending methods suggest to decompose actual unemployment into a deterministic trend component and a cyclical component, with the latter identified as the NAIRU.
-The trend component of unemployment is supposed to be a linear function of time.
-It thus involves a linear regression of the log unemployment on a constant and a time trend, with e_t - demand shocks
+Trending methods suggest to decompose actual unemployment into a deterministic trend component and a cyclical component, with the former identified as the NAIRU.
+The trend component of unemployment is supposed to be a linear function of time and is estimated by means of a linear regression of the log unemployment rate on a constant and a time trend.

-$$ln U_t = \alpha + \beta t + e_t$$ (1)
+$$\ln U_t = \alpha + \beta t + e_t \tag{1}$$

-The NAIRU in this equation is given by $(\alpha + \beta t)$, while potential unemployment growth rate is estimated by the slope (β) and is supposed to be constant.
+The NAIRU in this equation is given by $(\alpha + \beta t)$, while potential unemployment growth rate is estimated by the slope and is supposed to be constant.

-Among the most cited pitfalls of using this estimation technique are the following three: trending can not allow for any supply shock; a constant NAIRU is implied; the cyclical unemployment can be biased by partially allocating trend components into the cyclical component (as the stochastic trend is not fully eliminated when the resulting gaps are not stationary)
+Among the most cited pitfalls of using this estimation technique are the following three: trending can not allow for any supply shock; the constant growth rate of potential unemployment is assumed; the cyclical unemployment can be biased by partially allocating trend components into the cyclical component (because the stochastic trend is not fully eliminated when the resulting gaps are not stationary) (Cotis et al., 2005)